Blog

 Sometimes the Model Needs to be Complicated

-Intro I commonly preach simplicity when it comes to Financial Modeling.
+I commonly preach simplicity when it comes to Financial Modeling.
 Afterall, most financial models are completely bloated with stuff you... more »

 7 M&A Concepts You Must Know if You Work in FP&A